isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 ### **The Malaya Command**

-The demolition of Fort Canning in 1926 did not mark the end of the military presence on the hill as the British
+The demolition of Fort Canning in 1926 did not mark the end of the military presence on the hill as the British placed the headquarters of the Malaya Command there.
+To support its operations

 Fort Canning Centre